phetsims/calculus-grapher/doc/model.md

 that controls the width of the curve.
 Sliding to the right makes the curve wider and sliding to the left makes it narrower.

-Radio buttons allow the user to pick from a variety of "curve manipulation" functions.
+Radio buttons allow the user to pick from a variety of "curve manipulation mode" functions (See below for more details on each mode).
 Once the user selects a portion of the graph, the function will update itself with the appropriate function.

 Undo and Eraser buttons appear under the vertical radio buttons.
 The _Undo_ button, represented by a back arrow, erases the last change done to the function.
 The Eraser button resets the function f(x) to its initial state (which is